zealousweb/accept-stripe-payments-using-contact-form-7/readme.txt

 7. Enable the Postal Code / Zip Code field on the Card and Payment Successful Message dynamic for admin

 == Changelog ==

+= 3.2 =
+* Resolved : Responsible Disclosure for Security Issue in Your Product: Accept Stripe Payments Using Contact Form 7

 = 3.1 =
 * Security Update.